Capturing AWS Traffic

 Description

 Amazon Web Services (AWS) is a popular tool that provides multiple options for configuring and managing computing power, database storage, content delivery, and others through the AWS CLI.
-How can I set up Fiddler Everywhere to track requests made from the AWS CLI?
+How can I set up Fiddler Everywhere to capture and decrypt HTTPS requests made from the AWS CLI?

 Solution